pbrisbin/basil/README.md

 ## Why not fork hubot?

-1. I wanted it to be in ruby
+* I wanted it to be in ruby

 This way, all my coworkers can tinker with him too.

-2. It's not a very big wheel to reinvent
+* It's not a very big wheel to reinvent

 The heart of basil minus the skype-specific logic and his plugins is around 150 sloc.
-That skype-specific logc and his (current) set of plugins (which I'd add to a hubot fork/clone anyway) weigh in at ~200 and growing.
+That skype-specific logic and his (current) set of plugins (which I'd add to a hubot fork/clone anyway) weigh in at ~200 and growing.

-3. Aside from the github-workflow-specific plugins, hubot doesn't have much
+* Aside from the github-workflow-specific plugins, hubot doesn't have much

 All the my-work-specific plugins would need to be written *somewhere* anyway.